Donzii/Nordzy-cursors/README.md

 ## Windows

 To install the cursor theme on windows:
-1. Download "nordzy_cursors_windows.zip"
+1. Download one of the "Nordzy_cursors*_windows.zip" from the release section
 2. Extract the .zip file
-3. In the folder, right click on the file "install.inf" and in the option choose "install"
+3. In the resulting folder, right click on the file "install.inf" and in the option choose "install"

 ## MacOs

 To install the cursor theme on MacOs:
 1. Install [Mousecape](https://github.com/alexzielenski/Mousecape/releases)
-2. Download and extract the Nordzy.cape.zip
+2. Download one of the "Nordzy_cursors*_macos.zip" from the release section
+3. Extract the .zip file
-3. With Mousecape installed on your system, double click the extracted .cape file to import it automatically in Mousecape
+4. With Mousecape installed on your system, double click the extracted .cape file to import it automatically in Mousecape
-4. Then, make the Nordzy cape active in Mousecape
+5. Then, make the Nordzy cape active in Mousecape

 If you need any further information on how Mousecape works or if you have issues with it, please refer to the [project](https://github.com/alexzielenski/Mousecape) page and open an [issue](https://github.com/alexzielenski/Mousecape/issues) if needed.

 ## Also available on Pling
+### This is not maintained anymore.
 <p align="left">
   <a href="https://www.pling.com/p/1571937/" >
     <img title="Nordzy-cursors Pling Store" width="25%" src="https://imgur.com/VxSgrWw.png">